 Is It a Stomach Flu or Influenza?

-When Should You Call the Doctor About Stomach Flu?
+When Should You Call the Doctor?

-- Blood in the vomit or stool
+Blood in your vomit or poop

 - Vomiting that lasts more than 48 hours

 If you can’t keep fluids down and you’re losing them from fever, vomiting, and diarrhea, get emergency medical help.
 Tell friends and family that if you pass out, someone should call 911.